 In 2021, tuition for full-time students at The Modern College of Design was $29,109 a year.

-The Modern College of Design is a private institution, so it has the same tuition for residents of Ohio as it does for residents from other states.
+The Modern College of Design is a private institution, so it has the same tuition for students from Ohio as it does for residents from other states.

 Public schools receive funds from the state to help them cover costs.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

-Tuition at The Modern College of Design is the same for all students.
+Tuition at The Modern College of Design is the same for every student.

 International students without financial need may be eligible for merit-based institutional scholarships.

-The Modern College of Design does not offer on-campus housing for students, so there are no charge for dorms.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
+The Modern College of Design doesn't offer on-campus housing for students, so there are no charge for dorms, however students should consider the cost of off-campus housing when estimating the actual cost of various colleges.
+Students who do not live on-campus but still want to use the dining facilities can opt-in for a meal plan.
 The cost of board-only is $4,168.

 |Total Estimated Costs|

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.